-Together with their associated administrative services, the boards of appeal are independent of the Office in their decisions and are bound only by the European Patent Convention.
+The boards of appeal are independent of the Office in their decisions and are bound only by the European Patent Convention.

 Technical boards are usually composed of two members from the relevant technical field as well as one legal member.
 The Legal Board of Appeal is composed of three legal members.

-They decide on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.
+They decide mostly on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.

 The Legal Board of Appeal deals mainly with appeals by parties adversely affected by decisions of the Receiving Section and the Legal Division.